CS 267 - Automated Verification - Winter 2016

 Course Work

-There will be several homeworks, possibly a final, and the
+There will be several homeworks (40% of the grade), a final (20% of the grade), and the

-students will be required to do a course project.
+students will be required to do a course project (40% of the grade).

 The papers related to the